 Even if a soft credit check shows up in your report, it won’t affect your credit score.

-What Are Hard Credit Inquiries?
+What Is A Hard Credit Inquiry?

 Hard inquiries or hard credit checks are processed when you apply for new financing.
 Also called a hard pull, this will impact your credit score.
 A hard credit check occurs when you provide permission for an institution to review your credit.
 This review allows a lender to check your credit, determine your worthiness, and assign terms and interest rates based on your credit history and current credit accounts.